 The American Association of Law Libraries serves law librarians and information specialists.
 Its mission is to ensure legal information is readily accessible when needed to make well-informed arguments and sound legal decisions.

 This association provides a forum for attorneys general, who counsel state government agencies and legislatures, to come up with responses to common problems.
-The National Association of Attorneys General also provides continuing legal education and publishes newsletters and reports on its topic areas.
+The National Association of Attorneys General also provides continuing legal education and publishes newsletters and reports.

 State courts can reach out to the National Center for State Courts (NCSC) for research, expertise and counsel on how to better administer justice and plan effectively for the future.
-Founded at the behest of the late Chief Justice of the Supreme Court Warren E. Burger, the NCSC serves as a central, authoritative resource for these entities.
+Founded at the behest of the late Chief Justice Warren E. Burger, the NCSC serves as a central, authoritative resource for these entities.

 This organization provides training and representation at the national level for local and state district attorneys, the public officials acting as prosecutors for the government.
 Its staff conducts around 100 annual trainings and develops legal expertise in specific areas, including gun violence, juvenile justice, DNA/forensics, violence against women, child abuse, capital litigation and human trafficking.

-This foundation seeks to protect American employees’ right to decline to join a union and provides legal aid to those seeking to fight compulsory union membership.
+This foundation seeks to protect American employees’ right to not join a union and provides legal aid to those seeking to fight compulsory union membership.

 While the role of the state bar association varies by state, its scope typically includes administering the state bar exam, admitting attorneys to practice and regulating continuing legal education requirements in that state.